 Domain flipping is the process in which you purchase a domain and sell it for a profit.
 The price you can sell your domain for is completely arbitrary.

 When flipping domain names, you'll need to put in the time and effort to succeed.
 You can check out the video below to learn how this person has made great money flipping domains.

 If you're looking for something more lucrative, you might give website flipping a try.

 Related: How to Make Money While You Sleep

 How Much Does a Domain Name Cost?

 Before getting started with domain name flipping, you’ll want to keep in mind your budget.
 The good news is that registering a domain name can be extremely affordable.
-You will typically pay anywhere from $15 to $25 per year to register your domain.
+You will typically pay anywhere from $10 to $25 per year to register your domain.
 You can pick up a domain for less than $10 on NameCheap!